altysys/squid.cloud/README.md

 Basic overview-
--Created a basic chatbot-functionality using squid cloud -We have options to use any llm of our choice like gpt-3.5/Gemini.
+-Created a basic chatbot functionality using squid cloud -We have options to use any llm of our choice like GPT-3.5/Gemini.
 -Connected our response mechanism with Squid storage and S3 bucket.
 -We can also get accurate responses by passing context as raw text/URL/pdf in our squid chatbot.
 -Deployed the code on Squid.cloud

 Problems that can be addressed-
--Can include option to use multiple files to pass into the context instead of a single file -Can include more options for integrating various other databases/cloud storages and pre-trained llm models.
+-Can include the option to use multiple files to pass into the context instead of a single file -Can include more options for integrating various other databases/cloud storages and pre-trained llm models.